Is Therapy for Me?

 It can be scary to dream of “freedom,” but can you afford not to pursue it?

-But then again, you’re still kind of iffy about going through with seeing a therapist.
+But then again, you might still feel iffy about going through with therapy.
 I understand that push-and-pull.
 It’s exhausting.

 You wonder if you'll ever find a therapist who *gets* you.
 And you’re scared to open up to someone and be judged.
 After all, you lived your entire life under the judgment and expectations of others.